Credit Union Deductions

 Report to an entity other than the participating credit union

-State agencies must notify a participating credit union when the agency cancels a payment of salary or wages to a state employee.
-The notification must be by facsimile (fax) and must be provided not later than the day the agency processes the cancellation.
+State agencies must notify a participating credit union in writing when the agency cancels a payment of salary or wages to a state employee no later than the day the agency processes the cancellation.
 The credit union may not distribute the deducted amounts to the employee’s account if the credit union receives the notice before the distribution occurs.

 If the credit union receives the notice after distributing the deducted amounts, the credit union must withdraw the deducted amounts from the employee’s account, unless the credit union determines the withdrawal would violate federal or state law or the amount of funds in the account is insufficient for withdrawal of the full amount.